 When the SEN bit of the SSPCON2 register is set, SCL will be held low (clock stretch) following each received byte.
 The clock must be released by setting the CKP bit of the SSPCON1 register, except sometimes in 10-bit mode.
-See Section 20.2.3 "SPI Master Mode" for more detail.
+See Section 21.2.3 "SPI Master Mode" for more detail.

-20.5.2.1 7-bit Addressing Reception
+21.5.2.1 7-bit Addressing Reception

 This section describes a standard sequence of events for the MSSP module configured as an I2C Slave in 7-bit Addressing mode.
-Figure 20-14 and Figure 20-15 are used as visual references for this description.
+All decisions made by hardware or software and their effect on reception.
+Figure 21-14 and Figure 21-15 is used as a visual reference for this description.